Khar Lake (Zavkhan)

 Khar Lake (Хар нуур; lit.
 'Black Lake') is a lake in Erdenekhairkhan, Zavkhan Province, Mongolia.
 Khar Lake occupies a dale in the Khangai Mountains to the East from the Great Lakes Depression.

+The Tovkhosh Mountains are on the western shore.

 Satellite image (Landsat 7), conventional image orientation - north on top, 2006-08-06.

 Natural-colour satellite image of the lake.